A Good Man - Cover

 Chapter 4: There's No Rule Against It

-I stared at the ceiling for ten minutes and tried to put the day before into some kind of perspective.
-Clarissa had done her duty.
-She’d thanked me for being there when she needed someone (I’m not so arrogant as to think she needed me—she just needed someone that night at the wedding) and had then gone even further by gracing me with her presence for a couple of hours in the English class.
-In her world, that was more than enough thanks.
-I fully expected the world to right itself when I got to school and for everything to go back to what passed for normal at Micester High.
+I stared at the ceiling for ten minutes, trying to put the previous day into some kind of perspective.
+Clarissa had fulfilled her duty.
+She’d thanked me for being there when she needed someone (I’m not so arrogant as to think she needed me—she just needed someone that night at the wedding) and had even gone further by gracing me with her presence for a couple of hours in English class.

 I turned my head and gave Clarissa what was fast becoming my default expression when she spoke to me—wide-eyed and open-mouthed bewilderment.

-She put her plate on the table and took the seat next to me.
+She placed her plate on the table and took the seat next to me.
 “Paul, if we’re going to be friends, you really need to stop acting so surprised every time I talk to you.”

 “Fr ...
 Friends?”